 For the year, 14 sportsbooks set up shop and did over $3.65 billion in handle, according to numbers released by the Michigan Gaming Control Board.
 To put a fine point on that number, if every state resident 21 and older were a sports bettor, they would have had to have wagered more than $500 each to reach it.
 That is … incredible.

 Of course — much like betting on the outcomes of sporting events — there are winners and losers.
 Unlike sporting events, however, there is a lot of gray area.

-For instance: At first blush, it would appear FanDuel and DraftKings are the big winners so far in the Michigan sports betting market.
+For instance: At first blush, it would appear FanDuel Sportsbook Michigan and DraftKings Michigan are the big winners so far in the Michigan sports betting market.
 After all, the two combined accounted for 53% of the total handle and finished 1-2 — in some combination — each month.

-But as the year ticked by, perennial third place finisher BetMGM kept tightening the race.
+But as the year ticked by, perennial third place finisher BetMGM Sportsbook Michigan kept tightening the race.
 By the end of the year, it accounted for 22% of the handle itself.